Taleo ATS Resume Guide: Prescreening, Forms & Formatting

 • Standard bullet characters: Use round bullets or hyphens.
 Custom symbols, checkmarks, arrows, and other special characters may render as garbage text.

 • No special characters in section headers.
-Pipes, slashes, and other symbols in headers can prevent section recognition.
+Pipes, slashes, and other symbols in headers create unnecessary recognition risk.

 Font Sizes and Formatting